blakeblackshear/frigate/docs/docs/configuration/ffmpeg_presets.md

 ### Input Args Presets

-Input args presets help make the config more readable and handle usecases for differnet types of streams to ensure maximum compatibility.
+Input args presets help make the config more readable and handle use cases for different types of streams to ensure maximum compatibility.

 See [the camera specific docs](/configuration/camera_specific.md) for more info on non-standard cameras and recommendations for using them in frigate.